wwalexander/river/README.md

 Note that track and disc numbers should begin at `1`.
 Numbers lower than `1` indicate that the field is missing or should be treated as such.

+All API methods besides `OPTIONS` require basic authentication, where the password matches the password given to the server by the user.
+Clients will need to prompt the user for the password before accessing the API.

-If you are building a browser client, note that direct links to the stream URLs will not work, as any requests to the server whose method is not `OPTIONS` will return `401`.
+If you are building a browser client, note that direct `src` links to the stream URLs will not work due to the required authentication.
 You can use `URL.createObjectURL` in JavaScript instead, e.g.:

 ```javascript
 var audio = document.createElement("audio");